Yelawolf: 2005–2009: Early career

-In 2005, Yelawolf appeared on the UPN Network reality series The Road to Stardom with Missy Elliott.
-After his elimination from the show, he released his independent debut album Creekwater in 2005, later the same year he released his debut mixtape Pissin' in a Barrel of Beez.
-Two years later, Yelawolf signed to Columbia Records and released the single "Kickin'" from the album, Fearin' and Loathin' in Smalltown, U.S.A..
+In 2005, Yelawolf appeared as one of 13 contestants on the UPN Network reality series The Road to Stardom with Missy Elliott.
+After his shock elimination from the show (he was the third contestant to be sent home), he released his independent debut album Creekwater in 2005; later the same year, he released his debut mixtape Pissin' in a Barrel of Beez.
+Two years later, Yelawolf signed to Columbia Records and released the single "Kickin'" from the album Fearin' and Loathin' in Smalltown, U.S.A..
 The album was never released, and Yelawolf was dropped from the label later that year.
 Yelawolf released two mixtapes following his release from Columbia, titled Ball of Flames: The Ballad of Slick Rick E. Bobby and Stereo: A Hip Hop Tribute to Classic Rock, both of which went mainly unnoticed, although Stereo is often mentioned by fans as some of his best work.
 In 2009, he signed with Ghet-O-Vision Entertainment and released his debut extended play Arena Rap.